gvsakhil/finicity/README.md

 As a next step call initFinicity which starts the Finicity SDK var result = await _finicityPlugin.initFinicity(connectUrl);

+Do check the Example section to see implementation

 Note: To generate connect url follow this - https://developer.mastercard.com/open-banking-us/documentation/connect/generate-2-connect-url-apis/
 ```